zxytim/CLIP_JAX/README.md

 # Details

-The model has been ported to Haiku, while preserving the same output.
+The ViT model and checkpoints have been ported to Haiku, while preserving the same output.
 See `tests/test_consistency.py` for details.

-No JIT/pmap is performed, but pure inference functions for both the text and image encoders are output which should be easy to run/parallelize how you wish.
+No JIT/pmap is performed, but pure inference functions for both the text and image encoders are provided from the the `clip_jax.load()` function which should be easy to run/parallelize how you wish.

 ## Usage Example